 - Where there is a legal requirement, for example if you had committed a Road Traffic Offence.

-Psychiatry-UK/HLP Group is committed to ensuring when required to share personal information we will endeavour to share only the minimal amount of information as is necessary for the given purpose.
+Psychiatry UK is committed to ensuring when required to share personal information we will endeavour to share only the minimal amount of information as is necessary for the given purpose.

 When storing your personal information, we ensure, as required under UK Data Protection legislation, that we keep your information for the required timeframes and given the nature of the services we provide, we adhere to the NHS Records Management Code of Practice for Health and Social Care and national archives requirements.
+Adult Mental Health Records are required to be retained for a period of 20 years or 10 years after death with child records retained until the 25th birthday (or 26th birthday if young person was 17 years of age when treatment ended).

 More information on the relevant retention periods can be found in the NHS Records Management Code of Practice 2021.